-He was promoted to seventh degree black belt in Shorin Ryu in 2004,
+He received a 7th degree black belt in Shorin Ryu in 2004.

-Jeff Brooks learned from leading teachers in Okinawan, Japanese, Chinese and Tibetan traditions in the US and overseas.
+Brooks learned from leading teachers in Okinawan, Japanese, and Chinese traditions in the US and overseas.
 Among them Katsuhiko Shinzato, translator of Shoshin Nagamine’s Essence of Okinawan Karate Do, and student of the Kishaba brothers karate and kobudo at one time; Sogen Sakiyama, Roshi, practitioner of Goju-ryu karate,

-and Sensei Shoshin Nagamine, Chief of the Okinawan Motobu District Police, and head of his Shorin Ryu Karate style at his dojo in Naha and in the US.
+and Shoshin Nagamine, Chief of the Okinawan Prefecture Motobu District Police, and founder of the Matsubayashi Shorin Ryu Karate style.

-Brooks served as a police officer, major crimes detective, a state certified law enforcement defensive tactics instructor, civilains and law enforcement firearms instructor, PPCT defensive tactics instructor, Deputy US Marshal and Deputy Sheriff, responsible for the successful investigation and prosecution of many serious crimes.
+Brooks served as a police officer, major crimes detective, a state certified law enforcement defensive tactics instructor, firearms instructor, PPCT defensive tactics instructor, Deputy US Marshal and Deputy Sheriff.

-He has written numerous published articles on martial arts, and has been cited widely online and in print.
-Before entering law enforcement he wrote speeches and created presentations for public figures in politics, media, business and the arts.
+Jeff Brooks has written numerous published articles on martial arts, and has been cited widely online and in print.
+He wrote speeches and presentations for high profile public figures in politics, media, business and the arts.
 He is author of several books including “The Good Fight – The Virtues and Value of the Martial Arts” published in 2019.

 Mountain Karate is part of a global network of dedicated practitioners and professionals.
 Friends and visitors from around the world join together to share training, insights and spirit.
 The authenticity of our lineage and practice are evident at every class and event.